Medical Club of Philadelphia

 The Philadelphia County Medical Society prepared mailing labels for the Club and continued to do so until the Club purchased its computer in 1987.

-Originally the Board planned to meet on a the three monthly basis.
+Originally the Board planned to meet on the three monthly bases.
 By 1911 summer meetings were dropped from the schedule.
 In 1923 the December meeting was omitted.
 Attendance increased to an average of twelve per meeting.

 Receptions.
 They were crowded in the rooms available to them at the Bellvue Hotel but they continued to meet there.
 Their Receptions began as occasions to honor prominent medical men but expanded to include other men of distinction.
 Over these years the concept changed gradually from one of honoring distinguished guests to a matter of hiring paid speakers.